chenghuige/Mnasnet-Pretrained-Model/README.md

 ### Introduction

 This is a Mxnet implementation of Google's MnasNet.
-For details, please read the following papers:
+For details, please read the following paper:

 - [MnasNet: Platform-Aware Neural Architecture Search for Mobile](https://arxiv.org/pdf/1807.11626.pdf)